 15 June 2008

 On Saturday the Association for Sahrawis in Norway arranged a demonstration in Bergen.
 The association believes that international companies enable Moroccan authorities to maintain the occupation.

-The majority of Sahrawis, the areas inhabitants, have been put to flight.
+The majority of Sahrawis, the territory's inhabitants, have been put to flight.
 About 160,000 have lived in refugee camps in the Algerian desert for more than 30 years.